On this page:

 - at least two in metaphysics and epistemology,

-- at least two in ethics,
+- at least two in value theory,

 - Metaphysics and epistemology: This area is interpreted broadly to include metaphysics, epistemology, philosophy of science, philosophy of mind, parts of philosophy of language, and parts of philosophy of mathematics.

 - Value theory: Students must do at least two units in ethics, political philosophy, philosophy of law, social philosophy, philosophy of religion, or aesthetics.
 At least one unit must be from among the first four options.